flatmax/buildroot.rockchip/README.md

 Insert your sdcard into your drive and make sure it isn't mounted.
 Write the image to the disk.

 NOTE: The following command will overwrite any disk attached to $OF

 NOTE: Be super careful here!
+I have done my best to protect you, but beware and protect yourself.

 ```
 OF=/dev/sdf; rootDrive=`mount | grep " / " | grep $OF`; if [ -z $rootDrive ]; then sudo umount $OF[123456789]; sudo dd if=output/images/sdcard.img of=$OF; else echo you are trying to overwrite your root drive; fi